-The biggest mistake I see that sex offenders make in prison is trying to be something they`re not: a non-sex offender.
+The biggest mistake I see sex offenders make in prison is trying to be something they`re not: a non-sex offender.
 If there`s one thing that`ll lead to immediate threats of harm, it`s trying to fit in with a group in prison you don`t belong to by hiding your charges.

 The problem is that the truth comes out eventually.
 It always does.
-Let me give you a real life example of a sex offender who put himself in danger in prison trying to be a non-sex offender.
+Let me give you a real life example of a sex offender who put himself in danger in prison by trying to be a non-sex offender.
 We`ll call him Gary, to protect the (not so) innocent.

 Gary came to me back in 2015 to help him get a sentence reduction because the law had changed and made his current sentence illegal.
 He was a well-known “hater,” one of the white guys who openly hated anyone who wasn`t white and a non-sex offender.
-In fact, he was the group`s leader or “shot-caller,” as those leaders are known.
+In fact, he was the group`s leader, or “shot-caller” as those leaders are known.
 And he looked to part: tattoos all over, bald head, and big like a biker-dude.

-I met privately with Gary after dinner one night and the first thing he told me was that he was secretly a sex offender.
+I met privately with Gary after dinner one night, and the first thing he told me was that he was secretly a sex offender.
 I wasn`t shocked.
 I`ve seen countless sex offenders try to be something they`re not.
 He had a state conviction many years ago for the sexual abuse of a child, but all anyone knew about was his current federal conviction for an illegal firearm.
 Gary trusted me because word on the compound was that I could be trusted.
 I treasured my reputation and always kept my secrets.

 I warned Gary that his new court filings would likely show up on the BOP`s Electronic Law Library (ELL) computers, but he was willing to take the risk.
 He was confident that his sentence would be reduced and he`d be out of prison by then.

 But that`s not how it happened.
-Gary won his case and it was announced in a newsletter the BOP posted to its electronic bulletin board for all to see.
+Gary won his case, and it was announced in a newsletter the BOP posted to its electronic bulletin board for all to see.
 He was outed by the BOP before he even knew he`d won his case.
 He found out just like everyone else.
-Gary then had to admit that he was a sex offender and gave up his throne over the haters.
+Gary then had to admit that he was a sex offender and give up his throne over the haters.

 I talked to some of the so-called haters after that, and they said it wasn`t so much that Gary was a “chomo,” prison slang for “child molester,” but that he had lied to them about it.
-They felt duped and that was the part they hated most.
+They felt duped, and that was the part they hated most.

-For a sex offender in prison, it`s better to be honest about your charges — if asked.
+For a sex offender in prison, it`s better to be honest about your charges if asked.
 Usually, non-sex offenders will simply avoid sex offenders.
 Sometimes they will make sex offenders “check in” to protective custody, but rarely is there violence when a sex offender is honest about why he`s in prison.
 Now, this doesn`t mean a sex offender should make an announcement, but be honest if asked.
 It shows respect, and that goes a long way in prison.